Monday, 13 April 2020

 PROCEDURE :

-What is most important is to wash and soak the sago pearls at least for 3-4 hours [if we are buying the larger sized].
+What is most important is to wash, soak sago pearls at least for 3-4 hours [if we are buying larger sized].

-Thereafter, we drain the water from the sago pearls.
-We add the milk and yogurt, mix well.
+Thereafter, we drain will water from sago pearls.
+We will add milk, yogurt, mix well.

-We will add pieces of mango & banana, halved grapes now and mix well.
-We will add crushed sweets & the shredded coconut too [jut korey makhbo purota... er ingriji ki?]"
+We would add pieces of mango, banana, halved grapes, mix well.
+We will add crushed sweets, shredded coconut too [jut korey makhbo purota... er ingriji ki?]"

-Now you may add the sugar if only you need it.
-My predecessors really used to make it too sweet which I cannot take anymore.
+We will add sugar if required.
+My predecessors used to make it too sweet which I cannot take anymore.

 No comments :